holochain/holochain-rust/app_spec/README.md

 This directory contains a Holochain app that functions as a living specification of Holochain and its Rust [HDK](https://github.com/holochain/holochain-rust/tree/develop/hdk-rust) (Holochain Development Toolkit).

-Please see the [Contribute section](https://github.com/holochain/holochain-rust/blob/develop/README.md#app-spec-driven-development) for our protocol on how we do this, and also see the [core dev setup guide](https://github.com/holochain/holochain-rust/blob/develop/doc/CoreDevSetup.md), which details how to set up a development environment (`nix-shell` is recommended), run tests (e.g. all tests with `hc test`), etc.
+Please see the [Contribute section](https://github.com/holochain/holochain-rust/blob/develop/README.md#app-spec-driven-development) for our protocol on how we do this.

 ### Dependencies